Brazilian Miracle: Successes

 The government became directly involved in the economy, as it invested heavily in new highways, bridges, and railroads.
 Steel mills, petrochemical factories, hydroelectric power plants, and nuclear reactors were built by the large state-owned companies Eletrobras and Petrobras.
 To reduce the dependency on imported oil, ethanol industry was heavily promoted.

 By 1980, 57% of Brazil's exports were industrial goods, compared with 20% in 1968.

 In this period, the annual GDP growth rate jumped from 9.8% per year in 1968 to 14% in 1973 and inflation rose from 19.46% in 1968 to 34.55% in 1974.

 Problems

 To fuel its economic growth, Brazil needed more and more imported oil.
 The early years of the Brazilian Miracle had sustainable growth and borrowing.
 However, the 1973 oil crisis made the military government increasingly borrow from international lenders, and the debt became unmanageable.
 By the end of the decade, Brazil had the largest debt in the world: about US$92 billion.

-Economic growth definitely ended with the 1979 energy crisis, which led to years of recession and hyperinflation.
+Economic growth ended with the 1979 energy crisis, which led to years of recession and hyperinflation.